taeckyung/SoTTA/README.md

 In order to print the classification accuracies(%) on the test set, run the following commands:

-    $ python print_acc.py --method SoTTA    #print the result of the specified condition.
+    $ python print_acc.py --method SoTTA    #prints the result of the specified condition.

 ## Tested Environment